youwen5/web/routes/software/+epilogue.typ

 Typst language and not worry about things getting lost in translation during conversion.

 Enough evangelizing.
 How does this website actually work?
 This website is generated in Typst, but it was missing some pieces.
-Typst doesn#(apostrophe)t understand intrinsically how to render a collection of #smallcaps[html] pages into a website, so I hacked some additional infrastructure together.
+Typst doesn’t understand intrinsically how to render a collection of #smallcaps[html] pages into a website, so I hacked some additional infrastructure together.
 I wrote a tiny (1.3k lines of safe Rust code) static site generator called Epilogue that can parse a directory of Typst documents---representing routes---and then build it into a website.
-It works pretty well (you#(apostrophe)re reading text generated by Typst right now).
+It works pretty well (you’re reading text generated by Typst right now).

 Is it actually usable?
 Surprisingly, yes.
-I#(apostrophe)ve implemented a system for obtaining metadata from Typst documents, so we can populate the website `<head>` for SEO.
+I’ve implemented a system for obtaining metadata from Typst documents, so we can populate the website `<head>` for SEO.
 Almost every element on this site (with the exception of the navigation elements) is written somewhere in a Typst source file.
 I implemented